John Burnheim

-John Burnheim (born in 1927 in Sydney, Australia) is a former professor of General Philosophy at the University of Sydney, Australia.
+John Bernard Burnheim (20 April 1927 – 26 October 2023) was an Australian philosopher who was Professor of General Philosophy at the University of Sydney.

-Early career
+Biography

-Burnheim was formerly a Catholic priest and, from 1958-1968, was rector of St John's, the Catholic college attached to the university.
+John Bernard Burnheim was born in Sydney on 20 April 1927.
+He left school to become a Catholic priest in 1942 and was ordained in 1949.
+He left the church after it shifted back towards what he considered a more authoritarian leadership style.
+From 1958 to 1968, he was rector of St John's, the Catholic college attached to the university.
 He became a major figure in the disturbances of the 1970s that split the university's Department of Philosophy.

-Social theory
+He lectured in Philosophy at the University of Sydney from 1960–1990.
+He was a founding member of the Sydney Film Festival.
+Burnheim died in Camperdown on 26 October 2023, at the age of 96.

+Sortition

+Is Democracy Possible?
+The alternative to electoral politics

+According to The Age, Is Democracy Possible? has continued to garner international attention since it was published in 1985 and reprinted in 2008.
+Burnheim continued to work on and refine his ideas outlined in the book into his 90's.

 In his book Is Democracy Possible?
 The alternative to electoral politics (1985) Burnheim used the term "demarchy" (created by Friedrich Hayek in his Law, Legislation and Liberty) to describe a political system without the state or bureaucracies, and based instead on randomly selected groups of decision makers.
 This has striking resemblances to classical democratic ideas, as reported by Thucydides.
 In 2006 Burnheim published a second edition with a new preface in which he directed the reader to an emphasis that "a polity organised by negotiation between specialised authorities would work much better than one based on centralised authority".

 Demarchy as Burnheim conceives it has two features that distinguish it from other proposals for selection by lot in politics: